Diegolinop/RAG-PDF/README.md

 2.  **Launch Veritas**:
     *   Double-click the `app.bat` file.
     *   Wait for the script to process your PDFs.
-This may take a moment depending on the number and size of the documents.
+This step reads, chunks, and creates vector embeddings for all documents in the documents/ folder. **The process may take a moment depending on the number and size of the documents.**
     *   Once complete, your default browser should open automatically to `http://127.0.0.1:8888`.